Serving Brentwood, Belle Meade and Green Hills Areas of Nashville TN

 Most people don’t realize the importance of how the facial muscles, jaw, and tongue work together.
 It is crucial for these three components to work together, properly.
 By working in harmony, these components help to facilitate the right amount of airflow, assist with chewing and swallowing food, speaking, and help guide the jaws during a child’s growth and development phase.

-Our certified Myofunctional Therapist in Nashville at Devine Dentistry wants you to know about the crucial role the facial muscles, jaw, and tongue play in relation to oral health, and especially for a child’s growth and development.
+Our Myofunctional Therapist in Nashville at Devine Dentistry wants you to know about the crucial role the facial muscles, jaw, and tongue play in relation to oral health, and especially for a child’s growth and development.

 Why is good oral posture important?